caviola/androli/README.md

 ## Hire Me!

-I'm moving from Italy to Florida, USA in a couple of months.
-I'm process-oriented, no-silver-bullet, tinkerer kind-of-guy.
+I'm based in Pembroke Pines (FL).
+I'm a process-oriented, no-silver-bullet, tinkerer kind-of-guy.
 If you think we may have common values/vision and might be a good fit in your team don't hesitate to drop me a line.
 This is my [LinkedIn profile](https://www.linkedin.com/in/elmago).